IBM-Blockchain-Archive/learn-chaincode/README.md

 ##GitHub Setup
 The Bluemix IBM Blockchain service currently requires chaincode to be in a [GitHub](https://Github.com/) repository.
 Therefore, you should register a GitHub account and setup Git locally on your computer.
 Need help?
 Vist [set up git](https://help.github.com/articles/set-up-git/) for more information.
-- Create a new repo for this project named `learning_chaincode`
-- Clone the repo to your local machine

-###Download Chaincode
-There is starting chaincode that you should [download](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/start/chaincode_start.go) and save to your project.
-The finished chaincode we will build up to is also [available](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/finished/chaincode_finished.go).
+1. Visit [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) and fork this repo.
+2. Now clone your fork to your $GOPATH.
+3. Notice that in this repo we have two different sets of chaincode:  [Start](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/start/chaincode_start.go) - the chaincode you will start building from, and [Finished](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/finished/chaincode_finished.go) - the chaincode that you will ultimately build.
-Make sure it builds in your local environment:
+4. Make sure it builds in your local environment:
-- Open terminal/command prompt
+- Open a terminal or command prompt
 - Browse to the folder that contains `chaincode_start.go` and type:

 	```